peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _r_ to 0 and _d_ to 2.
 2. Do the following process repeatedly, until this algorithm returns a value:
-    1. Generate an unbiased random bit, call it _z_.
+    1. Generate 1 or 0 with equal probability, call it _z_.
     2. Set _t_ to (_r_\*2+1)/_d_.
     3. If _P_(0) > 0:
         1. If _z_ is 1 and _P_(_t_) is less than 0, return 0.